OWASP/www-project-developer-guide/draft/11-operation/01-modsecurity-crs.md

 ### 9.1 ModSecurity Core Rule Set

-To Do: supply a couple of sentences on the OWASP ModSecurity Core Rule Set (CRS) project, including its status as an OWASP project and where to find it.
+The OWASP ModSecurity [Core Rule Set][modcrs] (CRS) project is a set of generic attack detection rules for use with ModSecurity compatible web application firewalls such as [OWASP Coraza][coraza].
+CRS is an OWASP Flagship tool project and can be [downloaded][modcrsdownload] for either Apache or IIS/Nginx web servers.

-#### What is Coraza and ModSecurity?
+#### What is Coraza and CRS?

 To Do: go into more detail about the Coraza / ModSecurity module and the Apache web server, so that a development team can gain an overview of how this works as a WAF.